huiru-wang/cs-note/01-Programlanguage/JavaScript/03-data-type/dataType.md

 console.log(nums) // [4, 1, 2]
 ```

-2. Non-Primitive data types are not compared by values.
+2. Non-Primitive data types(Reference Data Types) are compared by references instead of values.
 Even if two non-primitive data types have the same properties and values, the are not strictly equals.

 ```javascript
 let nums1 = [0, 1, 2]